-Some people claim it to be normal but it can certainly be prevented as we guess you would love to keep the white parts on your precious variegata.
+Some people claim it to be normal, but it can certainly be prevented as we guess you would love to keep the white parts on your precious variegata.

 Cut away the brown parts on the leave and white areas as this will help to reduce the chance for the browning to spread on the leaves.

-Overwatering is so common with houseplants that most people will not even realize that they are overwatering.
-In addition, it doesn’t always mean that you are watering too much.
+Overwatering is so common with houseplants that most people will not even realize they are overwatering.
+In addition, it doesn’t always mean you are watering too much.

-If your are using a pot with no drainage holes or potting soil that is too dense and not chunky enough roots will stay moist for too long and will not get enough oxygen.
+If you use a pot with no drainage holes or potting soil that is too dense and not chunky enough roots will stay moist for too long and will not get enough oxygen.

 A different reason for yellowing leaves is when old leaves are about to fall off.
 This is when mostly single leaves will first yellow and then wilt.